OSGeo/OSGeoLive-doc/overview/grass_overview.rst

 Core Features
 -------------

-* You name it, we've got a tool for it.
+* You name it, there's a tool for it.

 Details
 -------